justinbois/eqtk/doc/user_guide/core_concepts.rst

 - The :math:`r` equilibrium constants, :math:`\mathbf{K}` (positive and finite).
 - The :math:`n` initial concentrations, :math:`\mathbf{c}^0` (nonnegative and finite).

-It is not necessary to specify the conservation matrix :math:`\mathsf{A}`, as it can be calculated from the null space of the stoichiometric matric :math:`\mathsf{N}`.
+It is not necessary to specify the conservation matrix :math:`\mathsf{A}`, as it can be calculated from the null space of the stoichiometric matrix :math:`\mathsf{N}`.

 Elemental conservation matrices